Go on Move

 "Go on Move" is a song by American solo project Reel 2 Real (Erick Morillo), featuring ragga vocals by Trinidad and Tobago rapper the Mad Stuntman (a.k.a.
 Mark Quashie).
 Originally released in 1993 by Strictly Rhythm as a single from the project's debut album, Move It!
 (1994), it was re-released in 1994 after the success of "I Like to Move It".
 "Go on Move" became a top-10 hit in Canada, Finland, Ireland, the Netherlands and the UK.
 In the latter nation, the song reached number seven on the UK Singles Chart.
 But on the UK Dance Singles Chart, it was an even bigger hit, peaking at number two.
 In the US, it peaked at number six on the Billboard Hot Dance Music/Club Play chart, while it peaked at number one on the Canadian RPM Dance/Urban chart.
-Its accompanying music video was directed by Craig McCall, who had previously directed the video for "I Like to Move It".
-"Go on Move" was A-listed on Germany's VIVA in August 1994.
+The accompanying music video was directed by Craig McCall.